Stephen-Seo/nvim-quickcomment/README.md

     nmap q :lua vim.g.quickcomment_togglecommentline()<CR>
     vmap q :luado vim.g.quickcomment_togglecommentline(linenr)<CR>

+## Whitespace before comment string

+If `b:quickcomment_whitespaceprefix` or `g:quickcomment_whitespaceprefix` is set
+to true, then quickcomment will uncomment comments with leading whitespace.

+In `init.vim` this option can be set globally with:

+    let g:quickcomment_whitespaceprefix = 1

+or locally with:

+    let b:quickcomment_whitespaceprefix = 1

+Or in `init.lua` set this option with:

+    vim.g.quickcomment_whitespaceprefix = true
+    vim.b.quickcomment_whitespaceprefix = true

+The `b` (local) variant holds precendence over the `g` (global) variant.

 ## Overrides

 Say you want to use `// ` to comment lines in C files instead of `/* ... */`.